 python main.py

-You can find the full code on GitHub here.
+The full code is on GitHub here.

 References & Tools: